-Phillip is a business economist with expertise in strategic management, the applied econometrics of data analytics, demand pricing and information disclosure.
+Phillip is an economist with expertise in strategic management, data analytics, demand pricing and information disclosure.
 His work on pricing has examined how firms can implement practical strategies for consumer-specific pricing.
 Much of this work has been in the context of event ticketing, making Phillip a leading expert on ticket pricing.

 Phillip has also written a series of papers on information disclosure as a policy tool.
 For example, in one study he shows that restaurant hygiene grade cards caused a 20% decrease in the number of people admitted to hospital with food-related illnesses.
 Another study shows that consumers at Starbucks reduced calorie purchases by 6% due to calorie posting on the menus.